LOOF-sys/LuaEnv_5.1/README.md

 loadstring(code)
 ```
 * You can deobfuscate chaos that isnt directed to any specialized syntax or any seperate type of error handling, examples: luau, Versions lua 5.1.4+ with the help of the functions located in the "LuaPreDefined.lua" and cpp functionality for the sandbox.
+* Here is the documentation for more useful functions that can be used in special scenarios